Vopaaz/EY-DS-Competition/README.md

 Although we have found the best parameters, the script we provide still runs the final round of grid search because we try to reproduct the final submission.
 Also, the time required is relatively acceptable.

+## Module Documentation

+Please use the browser to open `Doc/Solution/index.html`.

 ## Approach Explored but not Used